Gbolahan112/FUTURE_DS_03/README.md

 # Conclusion

-The analysis of the student feedback data confirms that Tech Studio Academy possesses a strong foundational asset: highly knowledgeable instructors.
+The analysis of the student feedback data confirms that Academy Interns possesses a strong foundational asset: highly knowledgeable instructors.
 However, the low conversion of this knowledge into "High" student satisfaction is due to friction in the practical learning experience specifically assignment difficulty and the doubt-clearing process.By focusing on instructional design (better assignments) and improving the responsiveness of student support, the academy can raise its Course Recommendation score ($5.60/10$) and shift the majority of its student base from "Satisfied" to "Highly Satisfied."
 This data-driven approach ensures that the academy remains competitive by focusing resources where they have the most direct impact on the student experience.